 The replacement and renewal activities for many of station asset categories consist of work programmes made up of many individual small projects.
-The priority of these small projects can change significantly eg. where new defects are found at isolation valves.
+The priority of these small projects can change significantly e.g. where new defects are found at isolation valves.
 Hence, generic work programmes to replace identified types of asset categories based on performance, reliability and obsolescence are described rather than listing individual projects.

 The definitions of asset categories and asset classes used in the AMP differ from those defined in the ID Determination and hence those reported in Schedule 12a - Report on Asset Condition.
-Most of the asset classes and categories used in the AMP map directly to the ID Determination definitions eg. heating systems, metering systems but some do not eg. pressure regulators, pressure safety valves, these being sub-components installed at various locations as described in the following sections.
-For this reason some of the asset class or asset category but cannot reflect the asset grade of the sub-components.
+Most of the asset classes and categories used in the AMP map directly to the ID Determination definitions e.g. heating systems, metering systems but some do not e.g. pressure regulators, pressure safety valves, these being sub-components installed at various locations as described in the following sections.
+For this reason some of the asset grades recorded in Schedule 12a reflect the overall condition of the asset class or asset category but cannot reflect the asset grade of the sub-components.
 Some sub-components require replacement and renewal investment, a description of which is included in the following sections for station assets.